 There are a lot of different options for expedition roof racks, but unless you intend fitting a roof tent, then you probably don’t need to carry more than 50 to 100kgs.
 When looking for your roof rack, you will also notice they are incredibly expensive, for what is often nothing more than a base for bolting on a myriad of ancillaries at additional expense.
 This is fine when you have a solid roof, but in our case we want to fit our rack to the fibre glass pop roof, which is strong but shouldn’t be overloaded.
 So as we only usually want to store wet or infrequently used kit and a solar panel, neither of which is heavy, or perhaps a spare wheel, we went for Aluminium for lightness and modified it to suit our needs.

 I then bolted the roof rack through a set of roof bars, just like normal cars use.
-I bolted through, but you could use U bolts and bolt around the bars instead.
+I bolted through using stainless steel fittings and big washers, but you could use U bolts and bolt around the bars instead.
 I used CVCs aluminium bars, but any generic ones from your friendly car accessory store will also work.
-Just ensure the bars are for gutter mounting as the feet are needed to work with the brackets.
+Just ensure the bars are for gutter mounting, as the feet are needed to work with the brackets.

 Now you can play around with the configuration.
 I wanted a solar panel and somewhere to store either another spare wheel or several cargo boxes, dry bags, etc. To secure the cargo, I bolted on a set of Unwin cargo tracks from eBay again and bought a selection of cargo ring fittings.
 The fittings are removeable and reconfigurable, so are very versatile.